-After surpassing our 2021 intensity-based target three years early, we set a new science-based target to reduce our absolute scope 1 and scope 2 GHG emissions by 34% by 2028, relative to 2020.
-This target is in line with science-based climate goals to limit the global temperature rise to 1.5 degrees Celsius above pre-industrial levels.
+After surpassing our 2021 intensity-based target three years early, we set a near-term science-based target to reduce our absolute scope 1 and scope 2 GHG emissions by 34% by 2028, relative to 2020.
+This target is in line with science-based climate goals to limit the global temperature rise to 1.5 degrees Celsius above pre-industrial levels and has been approved by the Science Based Targets initiative (SBTi).
 Our 2028 absolute emissions reduction target is based on the Science Based Targets SBTi Target Setting Tool-v.2.0 "Absolute Contraction Approach".